nawarian/The-PHP-Website/source/_posts_en/2-how-does-php-engine-actually-work.blade.md

   - languages
 meta:
   description:
-    Modern product development requires every day less deep knowledge on programming languages, architecture and ecosystem.
-    It is very valuable, though, to understand them.
-Today we talk about how PHP engine actually works under the hood and how to take best advantage of it.
+    Let's do a quick overview on how php engine works both as a web engine and how the language behaves internally within the Zend VM.
   twitter:
     card: summary
     site: '@nawarian'